mercynaluwende011/bootstrap/README.md

 # 🎓 UCU Campus Events — Bootstrap 5 Lab

-## 📘 Overview
-This project is part of the **Week 4 Bootstrap 5 Beginner Lab** for the Diploma in Information Technology at **Uganda Christian University (UCU)**.
-It’s a responsive “Campus Events” page that displays upcoming campus activities and allows users to submit new events.

----

 ## 🧱 Features
 - Responsive **Navbar**, **Hero**, **Cards**, **Form**, and **Modal**
 - Built entirely with **Bootstrap 5 (CDN)** — no custom CSS